discord-gophers/goapi-gen/README.md

 [Usage details](docs.md)

-The default options for `goapi-gen` will generate everything; client, server, type definitions and embedded swagger spec, but you can generate subsets of those via the `-generate` flag.
-It defaults to `types,client,server,spec`, but you can specify any combination of those.
+The default options for `goapi-gen` will generate everything; server, type definitions and embedded swagger spec, but you can generate subsets of those via the `-generate` flag.
+It defaults to `types,server,spec`, but you can specify any combination of those.

 - `types`: generate all type definitions for all types in the OpenAPI spec.
 This